 Renault Zoe (40)

 The Zoe 40 has a lot of good points; a large battery and battery air-cooling are two of them.
 A lack of DC fast charging, and the move we are seeing to DC (Chademo and CCS) charging in the UK put me off.
-AC fast chargers are in the minority.
-I felt I’d be backing the wrong horse, for a main family car- bit like buying a Betamax.
+AC rapid chargers are in the minority.
+I felt I’d be backing the wrong horse, for a main family car- bit like buying a Betamax- and time has shown that some charging companies no longer offer AC charging.
 I have to admit to a dislike of Renaults, because of poor experience with Renault garages.
 I found them distinctly unhelpful and sometimes completely incompetent!
 The Zoe is probably the “slowest rapid-charging” budget EV, in terms of miles added per hour, as its AC charging is limited to 43kW, and not all models offer this.
 That might not matter at all to you, if you drive within range.

 Not a family car.
 Too little space, have you seen the back doors?
 Also rather expensive for what it is.
 No local BMW dealer who was remotely interested in EVs.
 I also rather like indicators.